simunovicM/equilibrium/README.md

 ![](image.png)

-Javascript binder - Create interactive UIs easier then ever before - perfect for any existing project, even legacy one!
+JavaScript binder - Create interactive UIs easier than ever before - perfect for any existing project, even legacy one!

-I always liked the way angularjs binds elements (and did not like the way it doesn't support other UIs).
-In the company I work right now it was not possibile to implement angularjs into existing software.
-So, I had to build my own binder - equilibrium.
+Equilibrium is JavaScript binding library which connects your model with the view and take care it always gets rendered the right way.

-And, yes, it overgrovth itself and became something more than just a binder.
-Equilibrium works with all UIs and in almost all conditions and will fit in any existing project with no problem at all.
+Equilibrium makes it painless to create interactive UIs.
+Design simple views for each state in your application, and equilibrium will efficiently update and render just the right components when you want it.

 Let me get straight to the point.
 When creating html elements, if you want to bind some property or function with your existing model you will do it using brackets {{ }} - equilibrium will replace those values, or using attributes - emon... (for events) or emprop... (for properties) and emattr...
 (for attributes).
 For example &lt;input id="{{GetInputId()}}" empropvalue="inputValue" /&gt;
 will replace {{GetInputId()}} with result of that function and will insert inputValue into property 'value'. emvalue, emchecked are special props that do 2 way binding - read and write.
-Writting is triggered with onchanged and onclick functions.
+Writing is triggered with onchanged and onclick functions.

 emrepeat is used like forEach.
 So, if you want to enumerate all products and draw it, you will write